Free Tools

 How to Extract Audio from a Video Online Free (2026)

 Quick answer: To extract audio from a video for free, upload the file to a browser-based tool like Vidocu's free video audio extractor, and it pulls the audio into a clean MP3 in seconds.
-No software to install, no signup, and no watermark on the audio.
+No software to install and no watermark on the audio.
 The same works for screen recordings, meeting captures, and videos you have the rights to use.

 Pulling the audio out of a video is one of those tasks that sounds like it needs real software and does not.
 Whether you want a podcast cut from a webinar, a voice track to transcribe, or clean audio to drop into another edit, you can do it in your browser in under a minute.
 Here are the fastest free methods, plus how to handle YouTube and phone video specifically.